Zero element: Zero matrix

-There is exactly one zero matrix of any given size m × n (with entries from a given ring), so when the context is clear, one often refers to the zero matrix.
+There is exactly one zero matrix of any given size $m\times n$ (with entries from a given ring), so when the context is clear, one often refers to the zero matrix.
 In a matrix ring, the zero matrix serves the role of both an additive identity and an absorbing element.
-In general, the zero element of a ring is unique, and typically denoted as 0 without any subscript to indicate the parent ring.
+In general, the zero element of a ring is unique, and typically denoted as $0$ without any subscript to indicate the parent ring.
 Hence the examples above represent zero matrices over any ring.

 The zero matrix also represents the linear transformation which sends all vectors to the zero vector.

 Zero tensor

 In mathematics, the zero tensor is a tensor, of any order, all of whose components are zero.
-The zero tensor of order 1 is sometimes known as the zero vector.
+The zero tensor of order $1$ is sometimes known as the zero vector.

 Taking a tensor product of any tensor with any zero tensor results in another zero tensor.
 Among tensors of a given type, the zero tensor of that type serves as the additive identity among those tensors.